-To Hoffman, the benzene tree was a “giant.”
+To Hofmann, the benzene tree was a “giant.”
 It soared “into the clouds to where the eye cannot yet follow it.”
 Up the tree scaled “no dearth of industrious workers,” all “busily striving to collect the harvest,” he had said, referring to how entrepreneurial chemists were converting benzene chemistry into industrial products.
-“Keen climbers have already clambered up to the third or fourth branch,” Hoffman continued, some chemists “working at a dizzy[ing] height.”
+“Keen climbers have already clambered up to the third or fourth branch,” Hofmann continued, some chemists “working at a dizzy[ing] height.”

 With new insight into molecular configurations, chemists, starting around 1865, could better anticipate the steps required to synthesize new molecules.
-With the benzene ring, “the number of organic compounds all at once,” Hoffman had noted, “increased to infinity.”
+With the benzene ring, “the number of organic compounds all at once,” Hofmann had noted, “increased to infinity.”

 Among those in the tree’s farthest reaches was Gustav Schultz, in attendance that night.
 In 1881, Schutlz, with the chemist Hermann Schmidt, had described the synthesis of a PCB.
 The pair published the new molecule in a premier German-language journal.
 And then, like DDT, also achieved during this era, PCBs were left to languish for decades on dust-cloaked shelves of obscure chemical libraries.
 Their discovery advanced chemical knowledge but was otherwise of little practical value.